-Tip - The producer defines the vendor string in the license model when they create a line item in the back office.
+Tip • The producer defines the vendor string in the license model when they create a line item in the back office.
 The vendor string can hold arbitrary producer-defined license data.
 Data can range from feature selectors to predefined substitution variables.

-The model definition defines four partitions.
-The vendor string matches directive is used to allocate counts expressed in percent-from the Evaluation and Permanent product versions to different partitions.
+The model definition defines four named license pools.
+The vendor string matches directive is used to allocate counts-expressed in percent-from the Evaluation and Permanent product versions to different named license pools.
 The directive is evaluated when the license server loads the model definition.